in Denver, CO

 As the name implies, rather than a single relatively lengthy incision on each side of the face, here small incisions are made only around the ears.
 As you would expect, more extensive tightening and skin removal cannot be accomplished with the limited neck lift.

-Is neck lift surgery painful?
+How long does neck lift surgery take?